JaneLdq/go-blockchain/README.md

-  address     Get the address of the given node completion  generate the autocompletion script for the specified shell connect     Connect a node to another help        Help about any command mine        start mining at the given node newnode     Create a new node with given port printchain  Print all the blocks of the blockchain send        Send a message from a node to another start       Start the node running on given port
+  address     Get the address of the given node completion  generate the autocompletion script for the specified shell connect     Connect a node to another getbalance  Get the balance of the given address help        Help about any command newnode     Create a new node with given port printchain  Print all the blocks of the blockchain
+  send        Send a message from a node to another start       Start the node running on given port